 Preparation for parents is required prior to the celebration of the Sacrament.
 Godparents are welcome to attend the preparation session, but are not required to.
 Please consider attending your preparation class before the birth of your child.

-To have your child baptized at our parish, please see Father Steve after Mass or contact the Parish Office.
+To have your child baptized at our parish, please see Father Rick after Mass or contact the Parish Office.

 What Is Baptism?